IshaanBazaz/LogisticRegression/README.md

-# LogisticRegression
+Performed Logistic Regression for classification of binominal and polynominal classes.
-For binominal and polynominal classes
+MNIST data contains Polynominal classes and wbcd data has binominal classes.